 Dsco utilizes a stateful order lifecycle, which allows us to control the flow of information as it pertains to the portal and automated jobs.
 Refer to the graphic below, which explains an order's status as it moves through the Dsco Order Lifecycle.

-When a retailer creates an order, the order will be in Created status.
+When a retailer creates an order inside Dsco, whether manually, via bulk upload, or via automation, the order will be in Created status.

-Shipped and Cancelled are considered final statuses.
-If an order is in any other status, the supplier is expected to do something with it.
+Shipped and Cancelled are considered final statuses for individual items.
+They are mutually exclusive and cannot be changed.
+If an order is in any other status, the supplier is responsible for it.

 Please note that if a retailer cancels an order after the supplier has received the order, meaning that the order is in any status other than Created, the retailer must contact the supplier manually to ensure that they know that the order is cancelled.